 The video game craze had everyone wanting to play video games, and companies were scrambling to meet the demands of consumers.
 The stage was set for the most famous video game crash in history.

 In 1983, the video game industry was hit with a recession that nearly spelled the end of video games for an entire generation.
 Critics were calling video gaming a fad, and many prominent companies went bankrupt or stopped making games entirely.
 This recession is known as the Great North American Video Game Crash.

-So… what heck happened?
+So… what the heck happened?
 Why did the whole industry fall apart?
 How did it recover?
-And what impact did it have on the games we love to play today?——-
+And what impact did it have on the games we love to play today?——------

-In 1983 the video game industry, although growing rapidly, was still a niche market a fraction the size of what it is today.
+In 1983, the video game industry, although growing rapidly, was still a niche market a fraction of the size that it is today.

-The immediate result was many companies producing video games, especially smaller third-party development companies, were forced to shut down.
-Equally critically, toy stores, who had been the main distributer for video games, concluded that they were just a fad and stopped promoting them in stores.
+The immediate result was that many companies producing video games, especially smaller third-party development companies, were forced to shut down.
+Equally critically, toy stores, who had been the main distributors for video games, concluded that they were just a fad and stopped promoting them in stores.

 What caused the Crash?